Intersection density of imprimitive groups of degree $pq$: Introduction

+The overwhelming majority of the works on the intersection density of transitive groups focus on trying to classify the transitive groups whose intersection densities are equal to $1$ or whose largest intersecting sets are cosets of a point stabilizer.
+For instance, Meagher, Spiga and Tiep \cite{meagher2016erdHos} proved that any finite $2$-transitive group has intersection density $1$.
+In \cite{li2020erd,meagher180triangles}, works on transitive groups that have large intersection densities were initiated.

-It was conjectured in \cite[Conjecture~6.6]{meagher180triangles} that if $G$ is a transitive group of degree a product of two distinct primes $q<p$, then $\rho(G) = 1$ if $p$ and $q$ are odd, and $\rho(G) \leq 2$ when $q=2$.
+Another interesting problem is to study the intersection density of groups with fixed degrees.
+It was conjectured in \cite[Conjecture~6.6]{meagher180triangles} that if $G$ is a transitive group of degree a product of two distinct primes $q<p$, then $\rho(G) = 1$ if $p$ and $q$ are odd, and $\rho(G) \leq 2$ if $q=2$.
 The latter was proved in \cite{AMC2554}.
-Recently, Hujdurovi\'{c} et al. \cite{hujdurovic2021intersection} proved that in fact the intersection density of such groups is either $1$ or $2$, and if it is equal to $2$, then the derangement graph is a complete $p$-partite graph.
-In \cite{hujdurovic2022intersection}, Hujdurovi\'{c} et al. gave a beautiful construction of transitive groups disproving the conjecture when $p$ and $q$ are both odd.
-They provided a family of imprimitive groups of degree $pq$ ($q<p$ are odd primes) whose intersection density are equal to $q$.
+In \cite{hujdurovic2021intersection}, Hujdurovi\'{c} et al. proved further that the intersection density of such groups is either $1$ or $2$; if it is equal to $2$, then the group is a split extension of an elementary abelian $2$-group.
+In \cite{hujdurovic2022intersection}, Hujdurovi\'{c} et al. gave an elegant construction of transitive groups disproving the conjecture when $p$ and $q$ are both odd.
+They provided a family of imprimitive groups of degree $pq$ ($q<p$ are odd primes) whose intersection densities are equal to $q$.

-Although \cite[Conjecture~6.6~(3)]{meagher180triangles} is false, it is natural to ask what happens to the intersection density of transitive groups of degree a product of two odd primes.
-When $G$ is primitive, the third author proved \cite{razafimahatratra2021intersection} that $\rho(G) = 1$ for several families.
-It was also proved in \cite{razafimahatratra2021intersection} that any imprimitive group of degree a product of two odd primes with at least two (imprimitivity) block systems has intersecting density equal to $1$.
-It is in fact believed that if $G\leq\sym(\Omega)$ is transitive of degree a product of two odd primes $p>q$, then $\rho(G) \in \{1,q\}$.
+Although \cite[Conjecture~6.6~(3)]{meagher180triangles} is false, it is natural to ask about the possible values of the intersection density of transitive groups of degree a product of two distinct odd primes $p>q$.
+When $G$ is primitive of degree $pq$, the third author proved in \cite{razafimahatratra2021intersection} that $\rho(G) = 1$ for several families.
+It is in fact conjectured in \cite[Conjecture~9.1]{razafimahatratra2021intersection} that all primitive groups of degree a product of two odd primes have intersection densities equal to $1$.
+Imprimitive groups of degree $pq$ that admit a block system with blocks of size $p$ have intersection density equal to $1$ (see \cite{hujdurovic2022intersection}).
+It was also proved in \cite{razafimahatratra2021intersection} that any imprimitive group of degree a product of two odd primes with at least two (imprimitivity) block systems has intersection density equal to $1$.
 The objective of this paper is to study the intersection density of the remaining families of imprimitive groups of degree a product of two primes $p$ and $q$ (where $p>q$), i.e., those with a unique block system of size $q$.
-All results of this paper will depend on a normal subgroup of which we define now.
-For any transitive group $G\leq \sym(\Omega)$, we define
+To this end, for any $n\geq 2$, we define the set